thatRichman/seqdir/README.md

 seqdir
 ----------
 seqdir is a simple library for monitoring the state of Illum*na sequencing runs.
-It attempts to be small and robust without being overbearing. seqdir events are serializeable to \<your favorite format\>.
+It attempts to be small and lightweight. seqdir events are serializeable to \<your favorite format\>.

 ### Design